YassYe/Computer-Vission/README.md

 # CVkmeans
-A jupyter notebooks detailing creating and visualising kmeans cluster for RBG pictues.
+A jupyter notebooks detailing the creation and visualisation of kmeans cluster for RBG pictues.